nie-ine/Ontologies/README.md

-Dear visitor, we are in the process of transferring information from this repository to the e-editiones.ch website, to bring together all the SWT parts (and more) together.
+Dear visitor, we are in the process of transferring information from this repository to the [e-editiones.ch website](e-editiones.ch), to bring together all the SWT parts (and more).
-There will also be funtional parts (microservices) for SPARQL1.1 and N3-rule-machine reasoning on the RDF-graphs of a few edition projects.
+There will be the authoritative publication of our ontologies, and also the functional parts (microservices) for SPARQL1.1 (Jena-Fuseki-TDB2) and N3-rule-machine reasoning (EYE) on the RDF-graphs of a few edition projects.

 # OWL-ontologies
 In the [NIE-INE](http://www.nie-ine.ch)-project we develop an infrastructure to enable scholarly edition projects in the Humanities to express their data in an enriched format, adhering to the FAIR-principles, and ensuring long-term storage of the data.